ghodulik95/chromebook-nautilus-desktop/README.md

 ### 6.1.
 Install Xubuntu

 1. **Flash Xubuntu to a USB-C stick**
+	- I used Rufus on Windows.
+	- I flashed *Xubuntu 24.04.2 LTS (Noble Numbat)*.
 2. **Boot via UEFI**
 3. **Install Xubuntu** as you would on any PC.

-*I am using Xubuntu 24.04.2 LTS (Noble Numbat)*

 ### 6.2.
 (Optional, but Recommended) Enable Tap-to-Click & Natural Scrolling

+If you regularly used tap-to-click, natural scrolling, and two-finger-tap-for-right-click when running ChromeOS, these modifications are essential.
 By default, Xubuntu’s GUI may not expose these settings (It didn't for me).
 To enable them:

     sudo mkdir -p /etc/X11/xorg.conf.d
     sudo nano /etc/X11/xorg.conf.d/40-touchpad.conf